jorgegv/rage1/doc/BANKING-DESIGN.md

 - A small Dataset Mapping Table (DMT) will be needed within the main section (non-paged) code, that will map each dataset to the physical bank (0-7) the offset inside the bank from which data will be copied into LOWMEM, and the size of the DATASET.
-See dataset.h for he structure of the DMT entries.
+See dataset.h for the structure of the DMT entries.

 ## Design Keys for Game Data